Types of conservative care treatments and spinal injections for low back pain, degenerative disc disease, lumbar instability

 Ross Hauser, MD and Danielle Matias, PA-C

 Many people that read articles on lumbar or spinal instability are clearly still searching for some answers for their or a loved one’s chronic pain issues.
-These people are typically someone who have had many years of treatments, a list of general and more specific recommendations to consider for the the various forms of spinal surgery that may be available to them, and most impactful, they suffer from a reduced quality of life because of back pain and loss of function.
+These people are typically someone who have had many years of treatments, and, a list of general and more specific recommendations to consider for the various forms of spinal surgery that may be available to them, and most impactful, they suffer from a reduced quality of life because of back pain and loss of function.

 - Treating back pain and lumbar spinal instability.

 - Conservative care options that would provide minimal clinically important differences (MCID).